 We were ready for some beach time, so we parked near to the shorefront and made our way along the boardwalk to the white sand beach.

 A small play park was situated just on the beach which gave Annabel a chance to get some exercise and have some fun.

 We strolled along the beach taking in the wonderful views out to sea and along the shore.

 These were beaches we’d only ever dreamed of and here we were with the sand between our toes and Annabel running in the water.

 We took a walk out on to the short pier and decided it was time to push on to find somewhere for the night.

-Just North of Jurien Bay, Wikicamps told us there should be some wild camping opportunity near the beach.
+Just North of Jurien Bay, Wikicamps told us there should be some wild camping opportunities near the beach.

-After a short while we found the turn off onto a dirt track with which took us toward the ocean and some camper parking areas.
+After a short while, we found the turn off onto a dirt track which took us towards the ocean and some camper parking areas.